The Secret to a Staycation that’s Actually Fun

 While maintaining healthy habits and routines can be a good thing, there are also benefits to mixing things up.
 Studies reveal that routines can set us in autopilot.
 It could mean losing touch with your emotions and senses.

 During your staycation, find small ways to break out of your daily doldrums.
 Take a different route on your neighborhood walk, and hone in on one of your senses.
 For example, take deep breaths while you take a stroll around the neighborhood.
 Smell different flowers and plants on your walk.
-Or order dishes from local restaurants that you’ve never tried before.
-Has it been years since you’ve hopped on your bike?
-Dust it off and take it for a spin.

 Breaking out of your routine could be as simple as switching rooms you sleep in during your staycation.
 It might sound a bit silly, but waking up from a sleeping bag in your living room floor, or letting the kids sleep in the master bedroom, could be enough to enliven your senses.